Click here to book your visit with Dr Andreadis

 Do I need supplements?

 In some cases, it may be advisable to supplement certain elements during the preconception period.
-For example, it is recommended that women of child bearing age supplement folic acid.
+For example, it is recommended that people considering carrying a child supplement folic acid.
 This is true of the pre-pregnancy period and during the pregnancy itself.
 Folic acid reduces the risk of some birth defects, so it is essential that folate levels are maintained at this time.

 Do I need vaccinations?

-Some women may not develop immunity to chicken pox or rubella despite being vaccinated; both of these can be harmful to a foetus during pregnancy, so further vaccination may be required at preconception.
+Some people may not develop immunity to chicken pox or rubella despite being vaccinated; both of these can be harmful to a foetus during pregnancy, so further vaccination may be required at preconception.

 Exposure to cats and cat litter can also put women at risk of toxoplasmosis, but immunity levels can be checked prior to conception.
-Like listeria, (a disease transmitted via contaminated food) the infection can cause foetal death in pregnant women.
+Like listeria, (a disease transmitted via contaminated food) the infection can cause foetal death.

-Other infections are also potentially dangerous to pregnant women and their unborn babies, including syphilis, cytomegalovirus and HIV.
-There are tests to screen for these illnesses and methods of managing their effects, so women that are at risk should speak to their gynaecologist or obstetrician in a preconception appointment.
+Other infections are also potentially dangerous to pregnant people and their unborn babies, including syphilis, cytomegalovirus and HIV.
+There are tests to screen for these illnesses and methods of managing their effects, so people that are at risk should speak to their gynaecologist or obstetrician in a preconception appointment.

-Screening may also include a blood type analysis to check for Rhesus factor, as Rhesus negative women will require medical attention.
+Screening may also include a blood type analysis to check for Rhesus factor, as people wanting to become pregnant who are Rhesus Negative will require medical attention.

 RPAH Medical Centre